 Or GRF, publisher of law and regulations books for more than 70 years.
 They needed a way to make sure their customers had the most recent laws and regulations.
 Instead of merely publishing and sending their customers addendums (the old way), they created a mobile app which allows lawyers to point their phones at any page of a book and get, in real time, updated material if the page isn’t up to date.
 They have created an outstanding service for their customers in a world where laws change quite often, but also created a more valuable service on top of the book publishing business.

 Finally FICO, with their Model Central product, makes it possible for their customers to model and manage complex rules to fight financial and credit fraud.
 It morphs documents into deep, rich content objects describing and documenting fraud detection and compliance audit rules in highly regulated financial services.
-This enable a new level of rules, auditability and manageability (think versioning, differentiation, and change logs on highly rich and nested objects).
+This enable a new level of rules, auditability and manageability (think versioning, service differentiation, and change logs on highly rich and nested objects).
 Anybody in charge of implementing the massive and recent financial regulation rules will understand the benefit.

 The Opportunity is Massive